mumerfarooq/umr.io/data/blog/backchannel.md

 summary: Powering e-commerce in the metaverse
 ---

 As part of the Antler's AU Winter Cohort 2021, I participated in an unsuccessful pitch to VCs for some money.
-The area of focus was on how we need an API layer to support creators in helping them monetize e-commerce in the metaverse.
+The area of focus was on how we need an API layer to support creators in helping them to monetize e-commerce in the metaverse.
 We called it Backchannel.

 Below is the slide deck: